Last Updated on 05/31/21 by quiltripping

 On my second visit to Juneau I ventured off on my own.
 At the cruise ship dock a kiosk sold round trip shuttle bus tickets to get to the Mendenhall Glacier.
 I could have done this as a shore excursion organized by the ship, but by doing it on my own I could spend as much time as I wanted to at the glacier.

-On this visit I also had time to wander around town and browse the shops and grab a great salmon cake sandwich for lunch (The Salmon Spot sandwich stand right by the cruise ship dock).
+On this visit I also had time to wander around town and browse the shops and grab a great salmon cake sandwich for lunch (I highly recommend the Salmon Spot sandwich stand right by the cruise ship dock).

 I also stopped in Ketchikan on both cruises.
 The first time I chose an excursion to Misty Fjords National Monument.
 There were a variety of tour options offered for this sight and I opted for a 5 hour boat tour.
 Over 3500 square miles of this glacially carved landscape is designated and protected as a wilderness and a small boat cruise or a float plane is the easiest way to see some of the scenery here.